Evolution and explosions of metal enriched supermassive stars: proton rich general relativistic instability supernovae

+The two main nucleosynthetic processes at work in these explosions are the CNO cycle (lower left 3x3 square of Fig. \ref{fig:rp}) and the low temperature rp process (the rest of Fig. \ref{fig:rp}).
+The relative importance of these two processes in exploding the star is determined by the maximum temperature (Table. \ref{tab:explo}).
+The higher the temperature, the more proton captures occur relative to the CNO cycle.
+In the models in this paper, the higher temperatures associated with the rp process mostly occur in the high mass models ($\geq 3\times 10^5$ $\msun$) or in the central regions of the lower mass, metal poor models.
+We emphasize that different regions of the star undergo different nuclear reactions (e.g. Fig. \ref{fig:rv_fiducial}).

-After finishing the HYDnuc simulation, we post process the simulation results as described in Sec. \ref{POST} with a 514 isotope network designed to follow the rp process.
-Fig. \ref{fig:fiducial} shows the isotope mass fraction of the entire star in the 514 network at several time snapshots.
-In the fiducial model, the energy generation comes almost entirely from the CNO cycle, but proton captures on light elements do occur near the maximum temperature (Fig. \ref{fig:fiducial}) and this can be seen in the nucleosynthetic yields (Fig. \ref{fig:metal_yields}).
-The yields for the fiducial model (Z=$\zsun$) are characterized by two features.
-The first is enhanced nitrogen and suppressed carbon and oxygen due to the CNO cycle, which produces roughly equal amounts of its eponymous elements.
-The second is a broad exchange of light elements (flourine, sodium, magnesium) for slightly heavier elements (aluminium through chlorine) due to multiple proton captures which then decay back to stability at higher mass number than they originated (Fig. \ref{fig:fiducial}).
-The only exception to this trend appears to be neon which experiences proton captures, but is replenished from below by oxygen exiting the CNO cycle.
+The yields of these explosions are also characterized by two features.
+The first is enhanced nitrogen (relative to solar, \citealt{asplund2009}) as well as suppressed carbon and oxygen due to the CNO cycle producing roughly equal amounts of its eponymous elements.
+The second is a broad exchange of light elements (flourine, sodium, magnesium) for slightly heavier elements (aluminium through vanadium) due to multiple proton captures which then decay back to stability at higher mass number than they originated.
+The only exception to this trend appears to be neon, which experiences proton captures, but is replenished from below by material exiting the CNO cycle.